PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/Requests/README-1.md

 ## Description

 This component renders a table displaying volunteer membership requests for a specific event.
-It allows administrators to search, sort, and manage these requests by accepting or rejecting them.
+It allows administrators to search, sort, filter, and manage these requests by accepting or rejecting them.

 ## Requires